Lurasidone: Pharmacokinetics

 ID-14283, the main active metabolite.
 The hydroxylation of the norbornane ring is highlighted.
 The other active metabolite, ID-14326, has the OH group in endo position.

 The main inactivation step by oxidative N-dealkylation produces the metabolites ID-11614 and ID-20219.

-Lurasidone is taken by mouth and has an estimated absorption rate of 9 to 19%.
+Lurasidone is taken by mouth and should be taken with a meal of at least 350 calories to ensure maximum absorption.
+It has an estimated absorption rate of 9 to 19%.
 Studies have shown that when lurasidone is taken with food, absorption increases about twofold.

 Peak blood plasma concentrations are reached after one to three hours.
 About 99% of the circulating substance are bound to plasma proteins.
 Efficacy data for lurasidone have been evaluated for doses of 20 mg to 120 mg daily.

+In schizophrenia, lurasidone has a recommended dose range of 40-160 mg.
+In bipolar depression, lurasidone has a slightly lower recommended dose range of 20-120 mg.

 Lurasidone is extensively metabolised by CYP3A4 leading to contraindication of both strong inhibitors as well as strong inducers of this enzyme, but has negligible affinity to other cytochrome P450 enzymes.
 It is transported by P-glycoprotein and ABCG2 and also inhibits these carrier proteins in vitro.
 It also inhibits the solute carrier protein SLC22A1, but no other relevant transporters.